minerllabs/public-site/workshop/index.md

 <h3 style="width: 100%; text-align: center;">Schedule and venue</h3>

 Event takes place on **August 5th**, encompassing time zones from the **west-coast US to Japan**.
-The workshop is split into sessions of two-three hours each.
+The workshop is split into sessions of three hours each.

 1. August 5th, 6am - 9am UTC.
 [See in your timezone here](https://dateful.com/eventlink/2894739281).
 2. August 5th, 10am - 1pm UTC.
 [See in your timezone here](https://dateful.com/eventlink/8359265532).